abpframework/abp/docs/en/UI/Angular/HTTP-Error-Handling.md

 ### Service Method

-With Services you can provide **more than one handler**.

-A custom HTTP error handler service can be registered to an injection token named **`CUSTOM_ERROR_HANDLERS`**.
+You can provide **more than one handler** with services, a custom HTTP error handler service can be registered with injection token named **`CUSTOM_ERROR_HANDLERS`**.
 ABP has some default [error handlers](https://github.com/abpframework/abp/blob/dev/npm/ng-packs/packages/theme-shared/src/lib/providers/error-handlers.provider.ts).

 ### How To Add New Handler Service